avast/hackcambridge-challenge/README.md

 ###### Linux on Windows

-The latest Windows 10 versions support a Ubuntu Linux subsystem.
+The latest Windows 10 versions supports an Ubuntu Linux subsystem.
 If you are more comfortable with a Unix-like shell, this may help speed up your development within Windows:

 -   [Ubuntu subsystem](https://tutorials.ubuntu.com/tutorial/tutorial-ubuntu-on-windows#0) (recommended)
 -   [Git for Windows](https://gitforwindows.org/)